 Gratitude is the ability to experience life as a gift.
 It liberates us from the prison of self-preoccupation.John Ortberg

 Likewise, aside from gratitude that comes from your actions, there is also “true” gratitude.
 “True” gratitude is a humble dependence that acknowledges how other people, even higher powers, gave you the ability to achieve the goodness in your life.

 In the end, you can cultivate gratitude by keeping a “gratitude journal”, practicing gratitude exercises, and integrating gratitude meditation.
-A combination of a gratitude journal, exercise, and meditation trains the brain positively and then able to stop the mind from drifting into depression.
+A combination of a gratitude journal, exercise, and meditation trains the brain positively and then is able to stop the mind from drifting into depression.

 Build On Your Key Inner Strengths